TACC/HPC_Tips/README.md

 HPC_Tips:
 =========

 HPC_Tips is a database for short tips to help HPC users.
-This tool consists several parts:
+This tool consists of several parts:

-(1) A program, **showTips**, is installed on login nodes which typically prints a random tips from the HPC_Tips database.
+(1) A program, **showTips**, is installed on login nodes which typically prints a random tip from the HPC_Tips database.

 (2) A couple of files containing short tips each being 1 to 5 lines long.